This is relevant from Sisense V6.7 and later.

 To establish an SSL connection with an application database hosted on another server, you must first obtain a certificate by creating your own or through a 3rd party provider and then import the certificate into both your Sisense and non-Sisense servers.
 Once the certificates are on both servers, you need to update Sisense configuration files that define the location of those files.

 This procedure explains how to modify these configuration files to enable SSL.

 To enable SSL for the Sisense application database:

-- Open the MongoDB configuration file, mongodbconfig.conf, located at:
+- Open the application database configuration file, mongodbconfig.conf, located at: